ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 As you can see from the above, you really need to be a competent DIY enthusiast to install and use one of these conversion kits.
 However, when they are installed correctly and running well, they make for an excellent DIY e-bike.
 The Tongsheng in particular is an excellent motor, and its performance is much closer to the big brand name bikes available in shops.

-I have compiled a price comparison table for some of the best electric bike kits available at the moment.
-This table focuses on mid-drive kits only, If you would prefer a hub motor check out my other comparison table for the best value cheap electric bike kits currently available.
+I have compiled a list of the best e- bike conversion kits available at the moment.
+If you’re on a budget, check out some of the best cheap electric bike kits currently available.

 Battery selection is also very important.
 Depending on your build you will need either a 36v or 48v battery.
 Please see my list of the most popular electric bike batteries.